-If you want to check if a restaurant or cafe is clean – all the food
+If you want to check if a restaurant or cafe is clean before you eat – you can search the food

-We have found that you can always get good value meals at Cote Brasserie – with a 2 course set menu for under £12.
-Breakfast £
+We have found that you can always get good value meals at the chain Cote Brasserie – with a 2 course set menu for under £12 and a full breakfast £

 Pizza Express always have vouchers available.